Academic Resources/Exam Support

-Several actuarial organizations collaborate to offer scholarship opportunities to underrepresented minorities.
+Several actuarial organizations and employers collaborate to offer scholarship opportunities to underrepresented candidates in the actuarial profession.

 International Association of Black Actuaries (IABA): A global network of thousands of black actuarial students and professional members, offering scholarships, mentoring and other programs and events.

 Network of Actuarial Women and Allies (NAWA): An organization for women and allies that empowers and connects women of all backgrounds, races, ethnicities, and life circumstances to be successful in the actuarial profession.

 Organization of Latino Actuaries (OLA): An organization that offers support to increase the number of Latino actuaries by providing guidance mentorship and networking opportunities.

 Sexuality and Gender Alliance of Actuaries (SAGAA): An organization that aims to facilitate connections between LGBTQ+ actuaries and allies to engage in community-wide dialogue about LGBTQ+ issues.
 This group intends to create a safe space for dialogue, community, and career encouragement, while also educating the broader actuarial profession.